tink-ab/tink-money-manager-android/README.md

         backPressedListener = myBackPressedListener, // Your back press listener (optional). editPendingTransaction = false, // Determines if pending transactions can be recategorized.
 Defaults to true. enableTransactionDetail = false, // Determines the behaviour of the SDK when the user clicks on a transaction.
+Defaults to true. enableRecommendedBudget = true, // Determines if SDK can show Recommended Budgets.
+Defaults to true. enableBudgetCreationSuccessScreen = true, // Determines if SDK can show Budget Confirmation Screen.
 Defaults to true. entryPoint = overviewEntrypoint, // The Money Manager feature to launch. containerId = R.id.fragmentContainer, // The resource ID of the container which will contain the Tink Fragment. fragmentManager = supportFragmentManager // The FragmentManager which performs the Tink fragment transaction.